noxPHX/Power-Hole/README.md

 # Power-Hole

-Power-Hole is a simple Docker Compose stack featuring [PowerDNS](https://github.com/PowerDNS/pdns), [PowerDNS-Admin](https://github.com/ngoduykhanh/PowerDNS-Admin) and [Pi-hole](https://github.com/pi-hole/pi-hole) for a quick & easy secure DNS service setup.
+Power-Hole is a simple Docker Compose stack featuring [PowerDNS](https://github.com/PowerDNS/pdns), [PowerDNS-Admin](https://github.com/ngoduykhanh/PowerDNS-Admin) and [Pi-hole](https://github.com/pi-hole/pi-hole) for a quick & easy DNS setup.

+*This project is intended to meet my personal requirements and thus fulfill a very specific need (see more below).*

 ## Introduction 🖋️
-[PowerDNS](https://github.com/PowerDNS/pdns) is a suite of software which provide an authoritative and a recursive DNS server as well as a load balancer.
+[PowerDNS](https://github.com/PowerDNS/pdns) is a suite of various pieces of software which provide an authoritative and a recursive DNS server as well as a load balancer.
-[PowerDNS-Admin](https://github.com/ngoduykhanh/PowerDNS-Admin) is a web interface to make simple the management of PowerDNS.
+[PowerDNS-Admin](https://github.com/ngoduykhanh/PowerDNS-Admin) is a web interface to make simple the management of PowerDNS thanks to the REST API the latter provides.
 Finally [Pi-hole](https://github.com/pi-hole/pi-hole) is a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole) which primary goal is to provide network-wide ad blocking.

-The aim of this project is to supply an easy way to deploy and manage a DNS server while protecting the devices from unwanted content.
+The aim of this project is to supply an easy way to deploy and manage a stack of DNS services featuring:
-With PowerDNS you will create and manage your own DNS zones while blocking ads or undesired servers with Pi-hole.
++ 👮 Your own DNS zones, with the authoritative server
++ 🚀 Fast speeds, with local DNS caching
++ 🔒 Secure network, blocking unwanted content
++ 🚫 Privacy, with your own recursive server

 ## Table of contents 📋
 See below the top level parts of this README: